zynbahmed/u2_lessons_google_oauth_with_starter_code/README.md

 1. Setup
 2. Review the Starter Code
-3. Create a CRUD Helper Module
-4. The `mongoose-movies` Data Model
+3. The `mongoose-movies` Data Model
-5. Referencing _Performers_ in the _Movie_ Model
+4. Referencing _Performers_ in the _Movie_ Model
-6. Associating Movies and Performers
+5. Associating Movies and Performers
-7. Essential Questions
+6. Essential Questions

 ## 1. Setup